material-motion/material-motion/specifications/duplicator.md

-# Duplicator specification
+# ElementDuplicator specification

-This is the engineering specification for the `Duplicator` abstract type.
+This is the engineering specification for the `ElementDuplicator` abstract type.

-A instance of a `Duplicator` creates similar replicas of visual elements.
+A instance of a `ElementDuplicator` creates similar replicas of visual elements.
 Replicas do not necessarily need to be as functional as their original element.

 Printable tech tree/checklist:

 ![](../_assets/DuplicatorTechTree.svg)